 2022-23 Academic Year – A limited number of apartments will be allocated to undergraduate students

 Welcome to the Lettie Pate Whitehead Evans Graduate Complex located at 713 S. Henry Street.
 Students are often found picking up their mail in the 800 building or enjoying an evening socializing.
 On-site laundry facilities are found in the 300 building.
 Located next to the Law School, residents live in two, three or four-bedroom apartments.
 Each resident has a private bedroom and shares the living room, dining area, and kitchen.
 The bedroom includes an extra-long twin bed, mattress, study desk and chair, chest of drawers, and closet space.
 Each apartment has a walk-in kitchen with a refrigerator, stove, and oven.
 The living room dining areas include a table with four chairs, a 2 or 3 person sofa, coffee tables, and an end table.
 Each apartment has full bathroom facilities, two in the quad apartments.
 Students enrolled full-time in one of the five graduate/professional programs - Arts & Sciences, Law, Education, Business Administration or VIMS - are eligible to live in the Complex.
 Space is allocated proportionally among students from the different schools.

-- Single Sex by Apartment
+- Single Sex by Apartment (Flexible Housing by request)

 - Air Conditioning

-- Private outside entrances for each apartment
+- Private exterior entrances for each apartment

-- Cable, wireless access and hard-wired internet access in each bedroom
+- Cable, wireless access and hard-wired Internet access in each bedroom

 - Building Amenities